bennymi/ato-ui/src/docs/tokens/border.md

 Examples: `rounded-l-btn`, `rounded-tr-btn`.

+### rounded-btn-icon

+`rounded-btn-icon` is used for icon buttons automatically.
+You probably don't need to use it anywhere else, but it's a class that exists.

 ### rounded-container

 `rounded-container` can be used for any containers, such as form containers, hero containers, cards, etc. This class is also already used in a few of Ato-UI's available shortcuts.